Peak Design and Biolite Create New Climate Neutral Certification

 Officially launched on Monday, Climate Neutral is a nonprofit program to help companies measure, reduce, and offset their full carbon footprint.
 And come 2020, companies who achieve net-zero are promised a Climate Neutral Certified label for packaging, hangtags, websites, and other marketing materials—like a “Certified Organic” sticker on a banana.

 Climate Neutral’s launch falls in the middle of the Global Climate Strike, when millions of Americans are demanding that lawmakers address climate change.
-According to a recent poll conducted by The Washington Post and the Kaiser Family Foundation, about 8 in 10 Americans believe that human activity is fueling climate change.
+According to a recent poll conducted by The Washington Post and the Kaiser Family Foundation, about eight in ten Americans believe that human activity is fueling climate change.

 Researchers say solutions to reverse the climate crisis include depending more on renewable energy, planting trees, reducing food waste, and limiting methane releases.